huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-local.md

 - ansible_ssh_user=admin the user account that ansible uses to connect with in this example its admin because that is what we created earlier when we setup the router configuration in gns3
 - ansible_ssh_pass=admin the password of the user account that ansible is using to connect with

-Now that we have everything setup we can finaly use ansible
+Now that we have everything setup we can finally use ansible

-Lets create a simple playbook to test if everything is working correctly
+Let’s create a simple playbook to test if everything is working correctly

 ```
 sudo vim /etc/ansible/test.yaml